A-Justice/smart-tooltip/README.md

     </div>
 ```

+*NB: TO PREVENT TROUBLES WITH OVERLAY ..
+PLEASE SPECIFY DEFINITE WITDH FOR TOOLTIP*

 * Do you want the tooltip stick around for a while...?
     Add the stick class with the time in milliseconds (stick-100) you want it to stay.